How Much Does Foundation Repair Cost?

 Most insurance companies consider foundation repair a regular part of home maintenance, so they rarely cover the cost.

 Q. What are some common signs of a bad foundation?

-Some common signs of a bad foundation are cracks in the foundation, crumbling or cracking bricks or concrete, insufficient water drainage on the outside, leaking water in the basement, doors and windows that are difficult to open and close, cracks in the interior walls, sloped and warped floors, bowed or bulging walls, and door and window frame separation from brick.
+Common signs of a bad foundation include cracks in the foundation walls, crumbling or cracking bricks or concrete, insufficient water drainage on the outside, leaking water in the basement, doors and windows that are difficult to open and close, cracks in the interior walls, sloped and warped floors, bowed or bulging walls, and door and window frame separation from brick.

 When selling a home, owners are required to disclose any foundation repair work that has been completed on the home.
 Foundation problems can affect the entire home, so discovering that a foundation is in disrepair can be a huge turnoff for potential buyers.
 While some sellers are wary of disclosing that the foundation has undergone any foundation repairs, this information may make the home more attractive, since buyers won’t have to be responsible for those same repairs down the road.